googleapis/google-cloud-cpp/release/howto-update-conan-package.md

 ```

 Review \[Conan's policy\]\[conan-old-version-policy\] with respect to old
 versions.
-Remove the oldest minor version of `google-cloud-cpp` of the current
+The policy only requires to keep 3 minor versions of the current
-major version if the policy permits it.
+major release series.
+Take advantage of the policy to clean up old versions
+**and** the code to support them.

+For example, if you are updating Conan to support v2.19.0 and Conan already
+supports v2.5.0, v2.12.0, v2.15.1, and v1.40.1 you can remove v2.5.0.
+You cannot
+remove support for v1.40.1.

 ## Testing with Conan v1